ilya0/sample-express-app/README.md

 - front end will be ejs
 - two lists will be needed on the fron end, one for users one for creating a view of the conversations -jquery can be used for the action in selecting the users and conversations

+####Setup

+-first need to create a backend api where I can hold converations and users -json needs key value pairs of text with user names and date

+-front end needs to recieve the data
+-two accessible jquery lists need to be created with users and then a "list of messages"